acirn/anti-cirn/README.md

 Furthermore, you are even authorized to publish your own "anti-Anti CIRN" licenses, because:

 [I Disapprove of What You Say, But I Will Defend to the Death Your Right to Say It](https://quoteinvestigator.com/2015/06/01/defend-say/)

+For this reason, this repo is not published under any Acirn licenses.

 ## Q & A